 - SPEND – Many hotels offer ‘in property’ rewards such as redeeming for meal credit, although if you are doing stays then you are unlikely to be looking to empty your account

 - SPEND – You can transfer your Radisson Rewards points – FOR FREE – to another person

 - TOP-UP – You can top-off an account with American Express Membership Rewards points at 1:3, with no minimum transfer.
 The 20,000 Amex points sign-up bonus offered with American Express Preferred Rewards Gold would get you 60,000 Radisson Rewards points.

-- TOP-UP – You can credit car rentals from most firms to earn a few points
+- TOP-UP – You can credit car rentals from Sixt to Radisson Rewards

 My preferred small Hyatt reward is the 6,000 points per night suite upgrade.
 You can also upgrade to Club rooms using points for a small premium.

 Hyatt has ‘cash and points’ awards at half of the usual points price so you may have enough for a reward after all.
 You can also buy Hyatt points.
 Airline transfers are from 5,000 points.

 You can use 2,000 points for a $10 dining or spa credit at a Hyatt hotel – you do not need to be a guest to do this.
 This is surprisingly good value at the higher levels, eg $1,000 of credit for 65,000 Hyatt points.
 Another option is to use 6,000 points for a one-day Avis car hire redemption